Advice about disrepair in your rental property

-Landlords should make every effort to follow existing gas safety regulations and electrical safety regulations which come into force on 1 July.
+Landlords should make every effort to follow existing gas safety regulations and electrical safety regulations which came into force on 1 July 2020.
 There are provisions in both regulations to account for situations in which a landlord can’t do this, and they must show they have taken all reasonable steps to comply with the law.

 If a landlord is not able to gain access to the property due to coronavirus restrictions, or can’t get a contractor to carry out the necessary work, we recommend they document their attempts to do so.

 If you’re a tenant you should continue to pay your rent to your landlord as normal.
 If you can’t pay your rent, you need to tell your landlord as soon as possible.

 Extended notice periods

 The government have introduced measures to protect tenants and the latest advice on notice periods can be found on the government website.